tidalmigrations/tidalmigrations.github.io/pages/tidal tools/tidal_offline.md

 This creates an archive file with Tidal Tools configuration, and sets up the docker container images for offline use.
 It will have a name like:

-`tidal-backup-xxxxxx-xxxxxx.zip`
+`tidal-backup-DATE.zip`

 Transfer this file over to your offline server.

 ### Run tidal restore on your offline server
 Move to the offline server.

-Run the following command:
+Run the following command, replacing `tidal-backup-DATE.zip` with your backup file:

-`tidal restore`
+`tidal restore tidal-backup-DATE.zip`

 That's it!
 You're ready to use Tidal Tools offline.